Department of Physics and Astronomy

 Research assistantships are also offered, especially to those who have completed a year or two of graduate work.
 The stipend is at least $22,881 for the calendar year.

 Application forms for admission, including graduate appointments, should be completed online at gradschool.unc.edu/admissions.

 Courses for Graduate and Advanced Undergraduate Students

 501 Astrophysics I (Stellar Astrophysics) (3).
-Prerequisites, MATH 383 and PHYS 128.
+Prerequisites, ASTR 301, MATH 383, and PHYS 331.
 Permission of the instructor for students lacking the prerequisites.
 An introduction to the study of stellar structure and evolution.
 Topics covered include observational techniques, stellar structure and energy transport, nuclear energy sources, evolution off the main-sequence, and supernovae.

 519 Observational Astronomy (4).
-Prerequisite, ASTR 101.
+Prerequisite, ASTR 102; pre- or corequisite, PHYS 331.
 Permission of the instructor for students lacking the prerequisite.
 A course designed to familiarize the student with observational techniques in optical and radio astronomy, including application of photography, spectroscopy, photometry, and radio methods.
 Three lecture and three laboratory hours a week.

 Courses for Graduate and Advanced Undergraduate Students

 405 Biological Physics (BIOL 431) (3).
 Prerequisites, PHYS 116 and 117.
 How diffusion, entropy, electrostatics, and hydrophobicity generate order and force in biology.
 Topics include DNA manipulation, intracellular transport, cell division, molecular motors, single molecule biophysics techniques, nerve impulses, neuroscience.